-They are invented to inflict damage.
 Cyberattacks can compromise the availability, integrity, and confidentiality of oil and gas companies.
 In the worst case, they endanger lives.
-This is why the oil and gas sector needs to increase its systems’ cyber resilience now, say experts.
+This is why the industry needs to increase its systems’ cyber resilience now, say experts.

 As early as 2017, the U.S. research institute Ponemon was commissioned by Siemens to conduct a survey of the oil and gas industry.
 According to its findings, 68% of U.S. oil and gas cyber managers said that their organisation had experienced at least one loss of confidential information or disruption to operations in their OT environment over the past 12 months.
 At the same time, the study asserted that many of the organisations lacked awareness of the OT cyber risk.